Ans, Belgium

 Ans (/fr/; Anse) is a municipality and city of Wallonia located in the province of Liège, Belgium.

 On January 1, 2006, Ans had a total population of 27,322.
 The total area is 23.35 km^{2} which gives a population density of 1,170 inhabitants per km^{2}.
 Its postal code is 4430.

-Ans is the finish location of the road bicycle race Liège–Bastogne–Liège, the oldest of the classic cycle races held every April.
+Ans is the finish location of the road bicycle race Liège–Bastogne–Liège, the oldest of the classic cycle races, held every April.

-Ans is bounded with Liège, Seraing, Herstal, Saint-Nicolas and Flémalle, the agglomeration of Liège with 600,000 people.
+Ans is bounded by Liège, Seraing, Herstal, Saint-Nicolas and Flémalle, forming the agglomeration of Liège with 600,000 people.

 Settlements

 The municipality consists of the following districts: